umbraco/UmbracoDocs/Implementation/Custom-Routing/index-v9.md

 ## Customizing the inbound pipeline

-Below lists the ways in which you can customize the inbound request pipeline, this is done by using native Umbraco plugin classes, notifications or defining your own routes.
+Below lists the ways in which you can customize the inbound request pipeline, this is done by using native Umbraco plugin classes, notifications, or defining your own routes.

 ### IContentFinder

 All Umbraco content is looked up based on the URL in the current request using an `IContentFinder`.
-IContentFinder's you can create and implement on your own which will allow you to map any URL to an Umbraco content item.
+IContentFinder's you can create and implement on your own which will allow you to map any URL to a Umbraco content item.

 See: [IContentFinder documentation](../../Reference/Routing/Request-Pipeline/IContentFinder-v9.md)

 ### Last Chance IContentFinder

 A `IContentLastChanceFinder` is a special implementation of an `IContentFinder` for use with handling 404's.
-You can implement one of these plugins to decide which Umbraco content page you would like to show when the URL hasn't matched an Umbraco content node.
+You can implement one of these plugins to decide which Umbraco content page you would like to show when the URL hasn't matched a Umbraco content node.

 To set your own 404 finder create a `IContentLastChanceFinder` and set it as the `ContentLastChanceFinder`.
 A `ContentLastChanceFinder` will always return a 404 status code.
 Example: